 The scene is thus reframed as son and dad.

 Often, I think, Joseph is not given enough credit.
 He stood with Mary when harsh rumors must have been swirling.
 We know the rumors of Mary’s sexual impurity were whispered about for years since even after Jesus was an adult He was still thought of by some as “one born from sexual immorality.”

 Joseph was obedient to a heavenly vision that may not have made any more sense than how he must have felt when Mary first told him about Gabriel’s annunciation.
 “Joe, you might want to sit down for a second…”

-Joseph was a faithful Jew talking Jesus to Jerusalem for the feast.
-And like any other dad he lost his Son for a couple of days on the return and never missed him.
+Joseph was a faithful Jew taking Jesus to Jerusalem for the feast.
+And like any other dad he lost his son on the return and did not miss him for a couple of days.

 Men often get a bad rap in our culture.
-But there is hardly a dad at all who cannot identify with this scene.
+But there is hardly a dad at all who cannot identify with this Christmas image.
 A young mom resting while first-time dad holds his squirming, stretching, sniffling, yawning, peeing, pooping, crying bundle of wonder.